HuangKaibo2017/TranslationPipe/README.md

 2. Can't download contents loaded dynamically (i.e. loaded by js code) -- yes, i will deal with it later;

 ## TODOs
+0. Change the file format of terminology from 机器之心;
 1. No.2 of the Known Issues;
 2. Work as a small SAAS;
 3. Support word, pdf;